Travel by train in Norway

 The best known scenic route is the 460 km (290 mile) long Bergen railway, a railroad track through mountains and across rivers with continuous panoramas of unspoiled scenic beauty.

 Norway has an extended railway network stretching from the Southwest coast up to Bodø on the coast of Nordland county.
+The railway network is operated by the NSB.
 In addition there is the Bergensbanen route that crosses the mountains on its way from Oslo to Bergen on the west coast.

 Most domestic trains in Norway do not require reservations.
 Exceptions: